 The Irish Defence Forces Artillery Corps was formally established in Islandbridge Barracks, Dublin on 23 March 1923.
 The establishment of the Artillery Club was authorised by the military authorities in 1972.
-To date, the Club has had seventeen Presidents – the first holder of the chain of office was Lieutenant-Colonel J.P.
+To date, the Club has had eighteen Presidents – the first holder of the chain of office was Lieutenant-Colonel J.P.
 Kane, Officer Commanding 4 Field Artillery Regiment.
 The Club refrains from any political activity.

 The main objective of the Artillery Club is to focus on its mission and maintain, promote and foster the Artillery Corps unique legacy and solidarity, distinctive customs and traditions, lasting ethos, valuable fellowship and the bond of camaraderie.